Wednesday, 12 June 2024

 - celebrities, Hollywood, Hollywood celebrities, the Pope, the Queen, the Beatles, Oedipal conflict, the Black Dahlia Murders, WW2 and Australians.

-Because of Paramount’s share of the market and gung ho re-issue mechanism, I saw just about all of Farrow’s films in the local movie house double features of my now distant youth, four with Ray Milland, four with Alan Ladd, three with Barry Fitzgerald.
-Before I even recognised his name, John Farrow loomed large.
+Because of Paramount’s share of the market and gung ho re-issue mechanism, I saw just about all of John Farrow’s films in the local movie house double features of my now distant youth, four with Ray Milland, four with Alan Ladd, three with Barry Fitzgerald.
+Before I even recognised his name, Farrow loomed large.
 His 1947 California (prepared for Ladd and filmed with Milland) was a milestone, along with the Errol Flynn San Antonio, the models for the new cycle of Technicolor A Feature westerns, a large and agreeable part of post WW2 movie going.

 I discussed this and put up my screening notes on California when I commented the Vandenburg / Gonzalez documentary in a piece for blogspotfilmalert 17 November 2021